mmichlin66/mimbl/web/guide/mimbl-tick-and-component-lifecycle.md

 ---
 layout: mimbl-guide
 unit: 8
-title: "Mimbl Guide: Mimbl Tick and Component Life Cycle"
+title: "Mimbl Guide: Component Life Cycle"
 ---

-# Mimbl Guide: Mimbl Tick and Component Life Cycle
+# Mimbl Tick and Component Life Cycle
 As the user interacts with the Mimbl-based application, components that require change request to be updated by calling the `updateMe` method.
 As a result, component's `render` method is called and the DOM is updated reflecting the new content.
 The `render` method, however, isn't called directly from the `updateMe` method; instead, the Mimbl infrastructure schedules the component for update and the actual update happens during the so called *Mimbl Tick*.
 The tick consists of several phases and components can implement *life cycle methods*, which are called during these phases.
 This section describes the Mimbl tick process and the life cycle methods.

 ## Scheduling Component Updates